N11Software/kaoschat/README.md

-# kaosvoice
+# Kaos Chat
-Kaos messaging and voice chat.
+Messaging and Voice Chat for Kaos.